liuchengxu/vim-clap/README.md

 " Build the Rust binary if `cargo` exists on your system.
 Plug 'liuchengxu/vim-clap', { 'do': ':Clap install-binary' }

-" The bang version will try to download the prebuilt binary if cargo does not exist.
+" The bang version will try to download the prebuilt binary if `cargo` does not exist.
 Plug 'liuchengxu/vim-clap', { 'do': ':Clap install-binary!' }

-" :Clap install-binary[!] will always try to compile the binary locally, " if you do care about the disk used for the compilation, try using the force download way, " which will download the prebuilt binary even you have installed cargo.
+" `:Clap install-binary[!]` will always try to compile the binary locally.
+" If you do care about the disk used for the compilation, use the way of force download, " which will directly download the prebuilt binary even if `cargo` is available.
 Plug 'liuchengxu/vim-clap', { 'do': { -> clap#installer#force_download() } }

 " `:Clap install-binary[!]` will run using the terminal feature which is inherently async.